 The dual axis solar trackers have both a horizontal and a vertical axis and thus they can track the sun's apparent motion at any location.
 Dual axis tracking is commonly used for CSP applications, such as solar power towers and dish (Stirling engine) systems.
 Dual axis tracking is extremely important in solar tower applications due to the angle errors resulting from longer distances between the mirror and the central receiver located in the tower structure.

 In more detail, these types of trackers will be studied in Section 3.3. of this lesson.

 With tracking incorporated in the system design, the cost of the system is understandably higher compared to fixed tilt systems.
 According to the US DOE report [Barbose et al., 2013], "among projects completed in 2012, the capacity-weighted average installed price in US dollars was 3.3/W for systems with crystalline modules and fixed tilt, compared to 3.6/W for crystalline systems with tracking and 3.2/W for thin-film, fixed-tilt systems."
 Efforts are constantly made by manufacturers to lower the cost of the tracking systems, making them less complex, more compact, reliable, and easier to maintain.
-In spite of the additional costs, use of trackers is often a preferred option for utility-scale installations due to significant boost to the system performance.
+In spite of the additional costs, use of trackers is often a preferred option for utility-scale installations due to the significant boost to the system performance.
 Figure 3-1 shows the trend of increasing use of tracking systems in the U.S. utility-scale PV installations over the 2007–2017 decade.
 Cumulative tracking system installation reached 79% in 2017 (meaning that only 21% of large PV installations opt not to use trackers).
 These data include both one-axis and dual-axis tracking systems cumulatively, however there are many more one-axis trackers deplyed than dual-axis trackers.